walczyk123/rails_nauka/sample_app/README.md

   ```

-* ex2- Confirm directly in the browser that the line redirect_to request.referrer || root_url can be replaced with
+* ex2 - Confirm directly in the browser that the line redirect_to request.referrer || root_url can be replaced with
   the line redirect_back(fallback_location: root_url).
-(This method was addedi n Rails 5.)
+(This method was added in Rails 5.)
   ```rb
   redirect_to request.referrer || root_url
   ```